tomas-ravalli/fcb-smart-booking/README.md

 ## Structure

-While most of the source code for this project is private, this section outlines the full structure:
+While most of the source code for this project is private, this section outlines the full structure.
+You can explore the synthetic data generation logic in `src/data/` to see how the realistic environment was simulated.

 ```
 fcb-smartbooking/